nicocrm/aqueduct-sync/README.md

  * `action`: create, update, delete (delete is NOT implemented at this time)
  * `type`: the local entity name
  * `data`: the record data.
 For an update this should be partial data, including only the fields that were changed.
+This can be passed as a plain object or a JSON string (which is useful when one wants to pass an update that includes dotted properties).
  * `identifier`: a local record identifier that will be passed to the upsert call
  * `meta`: optional metadata that will be passed unmodified to the create, update or remove method